JDeeth/DCSZap/README.md

 `pause` adds a delay between two actions, in addition to the normal interval.

-Lines which don't begin with `script`, `description`, `interval`, `set` or `pause` are ignore and can be used for comments.
+Lines which don't begin with `script`, `description`, `interval`, `set` or `pause` are ignored and can be used for comments.

 ## Next steps

-- reorganise into a single .py file
 - publish on pypi
-- support for end-of-line comments
-- verbose mode
 - config file/command line arguments for address, port, scripts folder, etc